siyabuilds/react-counter/README.md

 - **Increment**: Increases the counter by 1.
 - **Decrement**: Decreases the counter by 1.
+- **Dark Mode Toggle**: Allows users to toggle between light and dark themes.

-These basic features serve as a good introduction to React, focusing on state management and user interaction.
+These features serve as a good introduction to React, focusing on state management, user interaction, and theme customization.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.
-- **React Hooks**: `useState` for managing the counter state.
+- **React Hooks**: `useState` for managing the counter state and theme.
+- **react-toggle-dark-mode**: A lightweight library for creating a dark mode toggle switch.
 - **CSS**: For basic styling.

 This project is designed to showcase fundamental React concepts and is easily extendable for more features.